Nant de Drance Hydropower Plant

 The Nant de Drance Hydropower Plant is a pumped-storage power station in the canton of Valais in Switzerland.
 It is within the municipality of Finhaut, district of Saint-Maurice and about 14 km southwest of Martigny.
 Construction on the power plant began in 2008 and it began operations in 2022.
 It is owned by Nant de Drance SA, a consortium of Alpiq (39%), SBB (36%), Industrielle Werke Basel (15%) and Forces Motrices Valaisannes (FMV) (10%).
-The US$1.9 billion plant has installed capacity of 900 MW and an energy storage capacity of 20 GWh.
+The US$1.9 billion plant has an installed capacity of 900 MW and an energy storage capacity of 20 GWh.

 Background

 On 25 August 2008, the Swiss Federal Department of Environment, Transport, Energy and Communications granted a building permit to Nant de Drance SA for the construction of the plant with a 600 MW design.
 Preliminary construction began in September 2008 but a concession was granted in April 2011 which allowed for a larger 900 MW plant.
 Excavation of the tunnels began in 2009 and the caverns commenced in 2010.
-Raising of the upper Vieux Emosson Dam began in Spring 2013 and should be done by the end of 2015.
-The underground power house excavation was complete in April 2014.
-The first generators should be tested in 2017 with all six commissioned between 2018 and 2021.
+Raising of the upper Vieux Emosson Dam began in Spring 2013.
+The underground power house excavation was completed in April 2014.
+The first generators were tested in 2017.

 In December 2014, at the International Tunnelling & Underground Space Awards, the project was awarded the Major Tunnelling Project of the Year award in the category of projects over US$500 million.

 Design

-The power plant use two existing reservoirs to operate.
+The power plant uses two existing reservoirs to operate.
 The lower reservoir, Lac d'Emosson, is formed by the 180 m tall, 555 m long Émosson Dam, an arch dam which was completed in 1974.
 It withholds a reservoir with a storage capacity of 227000000 m3 and surface area of 327 ha.
 The lower reservoir is 4 km long and when full, lies 1930 m above sea level.